dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 the selection of a given security guarantee and general hybrid approach must also include finer grained selection of artifact placement.

+## Artifacts vs. Separability {#art-sep}

+Note that non-separability is a security notion and not directly related to artifacts – artifacts may be used for detection of separation, however.
+For instance, under strong non-separability, the scheme would fail verification if separation occurs, while for weak non-separability some artifacts exist if separation occurs but verification would not necessarily fail.
+The verifier could indeed ignore the artifact, hence the scheme achieving only weak non-separability and not strong non-separability.
+It is rather that an artifact exists that could be identified if an investigation occurred, etc.
+Under weak non-separability, detection of separation may depend on non-cryptographic configurations or other dependencies.
+Also, strong non-separability and weak non-separability are properties of the signature scheme – artifacts are not necessarily in the signature and may appear in the signed message, the certificate, the protocol, or in configuration policy (hence them not necessarily being related to the strong non-sepability and weak non-separablility security notions).
+Artifacts may still be useful (albeit dependent on system configurations) even if separable signatures are used.

 ## Artifact Locations {#art-locations}

 There are a variety of artifact locations possible, ranging from within the